SANVIOJHA/lung-cancer-risk-prediction-app/README.md

-Great — here is a complete, professional GitHub README + project description tailored EXACTLY for your Lung Cancer Prediction Streamlit App (based on your uploaded code, SHAP explainability, ML model, and dataset).

-You can copy–paste directly into GitHub.

----

- ✅ PROJECT DESCRIPTION (Short + Professional)

-You can use this in your report, GitHub, LinkedIn, resume, etc.

  Project Description

 This project presents an AI-powered Lung Cancer Prediction System developed using Machine Learning and deployed as an interactive Streamlit web application.
 The system analyzes key clinical and lifestyle attributes—such as age, smoking habits, coughing, chest pain, fatigue, and shortness of breath—to predict the likelihood of lung cancer in a patient.